bazelbuild/bazel-skylib/docs/shell_doc.md

 **RETURNS**

-An escaped version of the string that can be passed to a command in cmd.exe.
+An escaped version of the string that can be used as part of a command line in a Windows batch file.